PagerDuty/pdpyras/README.rst

 About
 -----
-This library supplies a class :class:`pdpyras.APISession` extending `requests.Session`_ from the Requests_ HTTP library.
-It serves as a practical and simple-as-possible-but-no-simpler HTTP client for accessing the PagerDuty REST API and events API.

-It takes care of all of the most common prerequisites and necessities pertaining to accessing the API so that implementers can focus on the request and response body schemas of each particular resource (as documented in our `REST API Reference`_) and do what they need to get done.
+This library supplies classes extending `requests.Session`_ from the Requests_ HTTP library that serve as Python interfaces to the `REST API v2`_ and `Events API v2`_ of PagerDuty.
+One might call it an opinionated wrapper library.
+It was designed with the philosophy that Requests_ is a perfectly adequate HTTP client, and that abstraction should focus only on the most generally applicable and frequently-implemented core features, requirements and tasks.
+Design decisions concerning how any particular PagerDuty resource is accessed or manipulated through APIs are left to the user or implementer to make.

 Features
 ********
 - Uses Requests' automatic HTTP connection pooling and persistence
 - Tested in / support for Python 3.5 through 3.9
+- Abstraction layer for authentication, pagination, scalar filtering and wrapped entities
 - Configurable cooldown/reattempt logic for handling rate limiting and transient HTTP or network issues
-- Abstraction for `pagination`_, `wrapped entities`_, `API authentication`_ and
-  more

 History
 *******